 The CMRT requested that the Supplier Group and its suppliers provide 3M with information on the SORs supplying Necessary 3TG to 3M.
 Because 3M typically does not have a direct relationship with the facilities used to process 3TG, 3M relies on information provided by the Supplier Group.
-3M verified 343 unique SOR names based on information listed on the RMI website.
-Of these unique SORs, 222 (65%) were validated as conformant to RMAP protocols as of April 11, 2023, and 9 (3%) were reported as active by RMI, meaning they were engaged in the RMAP program but not yet conformant as of April 11, 2023.
+3M verified 349 unique SOR names based on information listed on the RMI website.
+Of these unique SORs, 225 (65%) were validated as conformant to RMAP protocols as of April 29, 2024, and 5 (1%) were reported as active by RMI, meaning they were engaged in the RMAP program but not yet conformant as of April 29, 2024.
 3M's Supplier Group identified 100% of the total number of conformant SORs listed on RMI's website in their supply chains.
 Based on our involvement in the RMI Due Diligence Practices Team, as well as resources available to us through our membership in RMI, 3M believes the number of SORs conformant to RMAP protocols is attributable in part to industry collaborative efforts through RMI and other third-party validation programs.

 3M monitored and tracked SORs identified as not having received a "Conflict-Free" designation or not having initiated participation in an independent third-party assurance process.
-During this reporting year, 3M identified 88 (26%) SOR facilities that were not participating in an independent third-party assurance process.
+During the 2023 reporting year, 3M identified 90 (26%) SOR facilities that were not participating in an independent third-party assurance process.
 These facilities are in the process of receiving letters from 3M strongly encouraging their participation.